milanwilliams/milanwilliams.github.io/README.md

 # milanwilliams.github.io

-This is my personal website, built using [Hugo](https://gohugo.io/) It includes some background about me, and my blog with my latest thoughts.
+This is my personal website: [https://milanwilliams.github.io](https://milanwilliams.github.io/posts/my-first-post/)

+It includes a bit of background about me, and hosts my blog.
+Built with [Hugo](https://gohugo.io/).
 Thank you for visiting!